-AllegroGraph has facilities to bulk load from both N-Triples, and RDF/XML files.
+AllegroGraph can bulk load data from N-Triples, RDF/XML, Turtle, and other formats.
 1 You can create freetext-indices while loading triples by specifying which predicates should be indexed.
 Additionally, AllegroGraph supports a wide array of encoded data-types such as numbers, dates, and geospatial coordinates.
 Using these data-types not only shrinks the size of your triple-store (because the string data need not be saved) but also allows super-fast range queries and geospatial queries.

 Of course, you can also load triples into AllegroGraph programmatically.
 This can be used to import custom data formats, or to build a triple-store incrementally.
 Triples can be added using RDF syntax or AllegroGraph's special encoded data-types.
 Programmatically added triples can also make use of the AllegroGraph's triple-id to perform super-efficient reification.